 - In the southwestern and southeastern United States, there are two undescribed phylogenetic taxa .

 - P. cancriformans may be a good NA species, but the evidence for that is mixed.
 More study is needed.

 - The majority of isolates from NA and northern Europe (called by Brazee & Lindner the Holarctic group) appear to be a single species, but the name of it has not been carefully considered.
 Here is some consideration:

-Although it is not settled that this is a single species, I will use the name Porodaedalea piceina for lack of a better one.
+I will use the name Porodaedalea piceina for this widespread, common species that has been confused with P. pini and P. chrysoloma in North America or mistakenly named P. laricis.
 The fungus causing cankers on Abies spp. in northern California and southern Oregon may be distinguished as P. cancriformans.

-After spending the better part of a week researching this, I found this very authoritative paper that reached the same conclusion .
+After spending the better part of a week researching this, I found this more recent, authoritative paper that reached the same conclusion .
 Bingo!

 - 1.Bensch K. Porodaedalea chrysoloma.
 MycoBank. <https://www.mycobank.org/name/Porodaedalea chrysoloma>.